-Basic salary of Rs.
-1,00,000 per month • Reimbursement of expenses on medical treatment incurred the appointee and her family subject to ceiling of one month salary in a year or three months salary over a period of five years. • Fee of clubs subject to a maximum of two clubs, excluding admission and life membership fees • Premium not to exceed Rs.
-10,000/- per annum for personal accident insurance. • Provision of Car for official-cum-personal use, however, the valuation for personal use of car shall be treated as perquisite in the hands of the Managing Director. • Provisions of Telephone at residence for official-cum-personal use.
+of his employment are as u inder: Salary Basic salary of Rs.
+1,00,000 per month Perquisites and other Benefits Reimbursement of expenses on medical treatment incurred the appointee and her family subject to ceiling of one month salary in a year or three months salary over a period of five years.
+Fee of clubs subject to a maximum of two clubs, excluding admission and life membership fees • Premium not to exceed Rs.
+10,000/- per annum for personal accident insurance. • Provision of Car for official-cum-personal use, however, the valuation for personal use of car shall be treated as perquisite in the hands of the Managing Director.
+Provisions of Telephone at residence for official-cum-personal use.
 However, the valuation of personal use of telephone shall be treated as perquisite of the Managing Director.
 In addition to the perquisites as aforesaid, the Managing Director shall also be entitled to the following benefits in accordance with the Rules of the Company, which shall not be included in the computation of ceiling on remuneration: Reimbursement of all entertainment, traveling, hotel and other expenses incurred by the Managing Director during the course of and in connection with the business of the Company.
-In the event of inadequacy or absence of profits in any financial years during her tenure, the Managing Director will be entitled to above remuneration along with the perquisites/ benefits mentioned above by way of minimum remuneration.
+Remuneration in the event of loss or In the event of inadequacy or absence of profits in any financial years during her tenure, the Managing Director will be entitled to above remuneration along with the perquisites/ inadequacy of profits benefits mentioned above by way of minimum remuneration.